James Bolam

+For When the Boat Comes In, Bolam was twice nominated for the British Academy Television Award for Best Actor in 1977 and 1978 and in 1995 he was nominated for the Laurence Olivier Award for Best Actor for Glengarry Glen Ross at The Donmar Warehouse.

 Early life

-Bolam was born on 16 June 1935 in Sunderland, County Durham, England.
+Bolam was born on 16 June 1935 in Sunderland, County Durham.
 His father, Robert Alfred Bolam, was from Northumberland, and his mother, Marion Alice Drury, from County Durham.
 After attending Bede Grammar School, Sunderland, Bolam attended Bemrose School in Derby.
-Bolam trained as an articled clerk to chartered accountant, before becoming an actor, and formally trained at the Central School of Speech and Drama, London, where he won the gold medal and the Margaret Rawlings Cup.
-Lacking funding for his fees, he worked in Lyons Corner House tearoom and West End restaurants, washing dishes, at night and studied during the day.
+Bolam trained as an articled clerk to a chartered accountant, before becoming an actor, and formally trained at the Central School of Speech and Drama, London, where he won the gold medal and the Margaret Rawlings Cup.
+Lacking funding for his fees, he worked in Lyons Corner House tearoom and West End restaurants, washing dishes at night and studying during the day.